 It seems like the holidays come around sooner every year.
 Before I could get myself together for Halloween, Christmas was already apparent in every major retail store.
 Hold on now.
-It’s hard to stay present and not feel rushed through the holidays when everything is telling you to speed up, do more, buy more.
-Before you get caught up in the holiday hoopla, do yourself a favor — pause and remember that you cannot pour from an empty well.
-You don’t need to wait until the New Year to start making changes.
-While I’d love to advocate a daily routine involving lots of physical exercise and mental recuperation, I know that’s practically impossible for most of us.
-But, don’t let your busy schedule, small apartment, or creative excuses get in the way of giving yourself the love you so very much deserve (and require).
+It's hard to stay present and not feel rushed through the holidays when everything is telling you to speed up, do more, buy more.
+Before you get caught up in the holiday hoopla, do yourself a favor -- pause and remember that you cannot pour from an empty well.
+You don't need to wait until the New Year to start making changes.
+While I'd love to advocate a daily routine involving lots of physical exercise and mental recuperation, I know that's practically impossible for most of us.
+But, don't let your busy schedule, small apartment, or creative excuses get in the way of giving yourself the love you so very much deserve (and require).
 Self-care is a learned skill, an art form, and practice is key to making it a healthy habit.
-Making small, subtle changes is the best way to maintain consistency so don’t feel like you need to dive in head first.
+Making subtle changes (even as small as drinking water with lemon) is the best way to maintain consistency so don't feel like you need to dive in head first.
 Start slow.
 Be gentle with yourself.
 Here are some of my favorite simple and easy ways to encourage self-love this holiday season.

 1. Take a bath || Photo courtesy of @vigorandsage

 No bathtub?
 Take a shower.
-Try adding relaxing scents or bath salts ( are so easy to make and perfect for a relaxing self-care session).
+Try adding relaxing scents or bath salts (these are so easy to make and perfect for a relaxing self-care session).
 Light some candles.
-Turn on your favorite relaxing music or listen to a “white noise” station on Pandora.
+Turn on your favorite relaxing music or listen to a "white noise" station on Pandora.
 Close your eyes and breathe deeply.
 Give yourself at least 7 minutes to just focus on your breath.
 If your mind wanders, gently bring it back to the breath.
 Imagine the cleansing water washing away stress, negativity, and tension.
 Not only will you leave feeling cleaner, but also more relaxed and refreshed.

 2. Drink warm water with lemon

-Can’t start your day without coffee?
+Can't start your day without coffee?
 Join the club.
-You don’t have to give up your daily cup, but try drinking a cup of warm water with lemon BEFORE you start hitting the caffeine.
+You don't have to give up your daily cup, but try drinking a cup of warm water with lemon BEFORE you start hitting the caffeine.
 Not only can this super simple drink help boost your immune system and fight the common cold (which is SO helpful during the busy holiday season) but it also aids in digestion and flush out toxins.
-Kick your wellness game up a notch by making yourself an .
-Don’t be surprised when that winter sickness goes around and you’re not invited to the party.
+Kick your wellness game up a notch by making yourself an immune boosting shot.
+Don't be surprised when that winter sickness goes around and you're not invited to the party.